-Avoid allowing anyone else to breathe in this medication while you are inhaling your dose, especially children or pregnant women.
+Avoid allowing anyone else to breathe in this medication while you are inhaling your dose, especially a baby.

 Ventavis side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Ventavis: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Ventavis:: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 pounding heartbeats or fluttering in your chest;